Han8931/han8931.github.io/public/about/index.md

 # Han Cheol Moon

 <br />
+Welcome to Han's XYZ, where you'll explore a world of ideas across every dimension of thought.
 I am a curiosity-driven Machine Learning Scientist, passionate about exploring the depths of data and algorithms.
-As an enthusiastic learner and code lover, I am always eager to expand my knowledge and embrace innovation.
+As an enthusiastic learner and code lover, I am always eager to expand my knowledge and embrace innovation, with a commitment to sharing my insights and discoveries with you.

 ## Research Interests
 - Natural language processing (NLP)